 I am a father of two teenage girls whom I share with my ex-partner of seventeen years.
 I have direct experience with marital separation.
 I personally know how difficult relationships can be.
-This personal experience informs and shapes how I manage and assists others experiencing difficulties to address issues and move forward.
+This personal experience informs and shapes how I manage and assist others experiencing difficulties to address issues and move forward.

 I have worked professionally as a counsellor in a variety of settings for the last twenty years and I have maintained a strong working relationship with Unitec as a lecturer teaching communication and counselling skills since 2006.
 A significant proportion of my counselling training has been experientially based, meaning that I have spent an extensive period of time looking at issues that have affected me and my relationships on a regular basis.
 I believe that this commitment to looking at my own life processes has enabled me to work with a heightened sense of efficiency, respect and integrity.